Architectural Review Committee Checklist

 Suit to Enforce Rights

-Members may sue to enforce their rights concerning elections, voting, open meetings and granting exclusive use of common area as found in CC §§5100-5135 [CC §5145]
+Members may sue to enforce their rights concerning elections and voting [CC §§5100-5145], to attend open meetings [CC §4955], and granting exclusive use of common area [CC §4605].

 Right to Disciplinary Hearing

 Members are entitled to have hearings regarding discipline and the member’s payment of assessments held in executive session.
-[CC §4935(b)] To avoid a circus-like atmosphere in a disciplinary hearing, we believe it is best to adopt a rule requiring all disciplinary hearings to be held in executive session and to exclude all witnesses, other than the parties, except for the time they testify.
+[CC §4935(a)] To avoid a circus-like atmosphere in a disciplinary hearing, we believe it is best to adopt a rule requiring all disciplinary hearings to be held in executive session and to exclude all witnesses, other than the parties, except for the time they testify.

 Right to Notice before and after Disciplinary Hearing